Asymptotic posterior normality of the generalized extreme value distribution

 \section{Introduction}

-The family of generalized extreme value (GEV) distributions is a standard tool for studying the tail behaviour of observations in fields ranging from finance to climate science.
-Although it was introduced almost a century ago by \citet{fisher1928limiting}, classic asymptotic properties that hold for common parametric families still remain to be confirmed under the GEV family, which fails to meet standard regularity conditions.
-In this paper, we elucidate the large sample properties of Bayesian inference based on independent GEV samples, and show that the posterior distribution, paired with a sufficiently regular prior, can be well-approximated by a normal distribution as the sample size $n$ increases.
+The family of generalized extreme value (GEV) distributions is a standard tool for studying the tail behavior of variables in fields ranging from finance to climate science, and Bayesian inference for the GEV family has become increasingly popular \citep[][e.g.]{coles1996bayesian, martins2000generalized,northrop2016posterior}.
+Although the GEV was introduced almost a century ago \citep{fisher1928limiting}, classical asymptotic properties that hold for common parametric families such as the exponential families still remain to be confirmed under the GEV, which fails to meet standard regularity conditions.
+In this paper, we elucidate an important large-sample property of Bayesian inference based on independent GEV samples, and show that the posterior distribution, paired with a sufficiently regular prior, can be well-approximated by a normal distribution as the sample size $n$ increases.